 - Biofuels and biochemicals/materials such as ethanol, biodiesel, sustainable aviation fuels, biogas, syngas, renewable diesel, renewable natural gas, biobutanol, biochar, bioplastics, bio-fertilizers, enzymes, industrial chemicals and solvents, cellulose, nutraceuticals, biomaterials related to animal health or aquaculture health, bio-lubricants, and virtually anything powered by biomass power.

-- Take the above example in another direction.
-Suppose that owner in the above example had a patent on his production equipment of the pharmaceutical intermediate, and the process involves both biological and chemical process steps – including purification and crystallization process steps.
+- Intellectual Property Infringement Case.
+Take the above example in another direction and assume the expert is asked to assess patent validity and infringement claims in complex bioprocesses involving biological and chemical steps Suppose that the owner in the above example had a patent on his production equipment of the pharmaceutical intermediate, and the process involves both biological and chemical process steps – including purification and crystallization process steps.
 The owner has identified another company producing what appears to be the same intermediate via the same process and believes this is an infringement on a number of the patents, so he sues.
-The opposing party maintains that the process they employ is different than the owner’s patented process, but even if not substantially different, that the steps in such a process are common knowledge and available to the public in the open literature.
-Now we need an expert with both industry experience and patent experience.
-We need to know if the other process is, in fact, using steps that are within the public domain, and/or whether they infringe on the owner’s patents.
-We now seek an expert with experience in IP and in processes involving both biological and chemical steps.
+The opposing party maintains that the process they employ differs from the owner’s patented process and that even if not substantially different, the steps in such a process are common knowledge and available to the public in the open literature.
+Now, we need an expert with both industry experience and patent experience.
+We need to know if the other process uses steps that are, in fact, within the public domain and whether they infringe on the owner’s patents.
+We are now seeking an expert with experience in IP and one with process experience involving biological and chemical steps.